-A simple engine swap is not worthy of being called a restomod.
-So, from a price perspective, we are assuming a modern/newer engine is being installed.
+Simple engine swaps aren’t restomods.
+Price-wise, we assume a modern/newer engine.
 In most cases, this will include ordering a crate motor.
-Budget-conscious builders may choose to buy a used corvette LS engine with low mileage from a junkyard.
-In any scenario, a modern engine is being installed from a cost perspective.
+On the other hand, budget-conscious builders may choose to buy a used corvette LS engine with low mileage from a junkyard.
+Nevertheless, from a financial standpoint, a contemporary engine’s being fitted.

 Engine Swap Anyone?

 The suspension is an important aspect of the build.
 Many people are choosing to lower the suspension which certainly adds a “wow” factor to the vehicle.
 However, since the spirit of our build is to restore and modernize a classic car, we will upgrade the suspension to a normal height.
-The suspension will be paired to what we plan to do to the vehicle so in order to handle the new power many of the components of the suspension will have to be replaced.
+In addition, to handle the new power, many suspension components will need to be replaced.

 Many classic car buyers like to keep the car original which usually means no air conditioning.
-Not this build though, as we’ve factored the cost of an air conditioning and heating upgrade into the build.
+However, not this build though, as we’ve factored the cost of an air conditioning and heating upgrade into the build.

 Classic cars typically don’t weigh all that much so steering them isn’t all that difficult.
 However, adding power steering does make it easier to turn and more enjoyable to drive on a daily basis.
 As a result, we’ve factored this upgrade into the cost.

 The interior, suspension, security system, integrated roll cage, power windows/locks, and audio system are all finishing touches that will factor into the build costs.

 The inside of the car won’t use exotic leather or cost extra.
 Moreover, many people build vehicles and fall down at the finish line and this will not be that build.